Telling residents about our service

 We suggest having a line such as the below at the end of the stage 2 response.

-If you remain dissatisfied with this response you can go direct to the Housing Ombudsman Service and they may be able to investigate how we dealt with the matter.
-The contact details for the Housing Ombudsman Service are:
+If you remain dissatisfied with this response, you can contact the Housing Ombudsman Service.
+They may be able to investigate how we handled your complaint.

 Other resources for landlords

-• a poster that can be downloaded and displayed in communal areas and community spaces to inform residents about our service
+This poster that can be downloaded and displayed in communal areas and community spaces to inform residents about our service.

-• an information sheet that can be emailed or printed and given to residents explaining our role in more detail and the help we can provide at different stages of the complaints process
+This information sheet can be given to residents to explain our role in more detail and the help we can provide at different stages of the complaints process.

-• resident information pages on our website about who can use our service, our process, and how we investigate complaints
+Explore the resident information pages on our website about who can use our service, our process, and how we investigate complaints.